Bailador/Bailador/README.md

     sessions-config()

-inside the bailador script before you call baile.
+inside the bailador script before you call `baile`.
 As soon as you have requested the first session it is of no use to change the configure any further.
 Following config options are available.
 Most of them should be self explaining.

 * cookie-name = 'bailador';